-We’re excited to announce a new program, administered by Earshot Jazz, that will provide direct financial relief to individual jazz artists most affected by the COVID-19 pandemic.
-Thanks to the generosity of the Raynier Institute and Foundation, Earshot Jazz will be able to make 50 $1,000 gifts directly to individual artists in need.
+We’re excited to announce the second round of the Seattle Jazz Artist Relief Fund—a program, administered by Earshot Jazz, that will provide direct financial relief to individual jazz artists most affected by the COVID-19 pandemic.
+Thanks to the generosity of the Raynier Institute and Foundation, Earshot Jazz will be able to make 30 $1,000 gifts directly to individual artists in need.

 Understanding that today’s conditions are untenable for many populations, we realize that this fund is limited in scope.
 However, we are sincerely grateful to the Raynier Institute and Foundation for their generosity and making this emergency support program possible for Seattle jazz artists.